pnetherwood/vim-wsl-clip/README.md

 feature only available since patch 8.0.1394.

 When focus is lost in the terminal the assumption is made that you are interacting with programs outside of the terminal such as a web browser for example.
-When the focus is lost the current system clipboard is stored using the clipboard program set in `g:wsl_clip_clipboard_get`.
-When focus is regained the system clipboard contents are compared to the one on focus lost.
-If they are different then the unnamed register is set to the clipboard contents.
-The `FocusLost` and `FocusGained` auto command events are used to detect entering and leaving the terminal.
+When the focus is then re gained the current system clipboard is stored using the clipboard program set in
+`g:wsl_clip_clipboard_get`.
+The `FocusGained` auto command event is used to detect entering after it has been leftthe terminal.
 The terminal has to have Focus Reporting capability.
 See [https://github.com/pnetherwood/vim-term-focus](https://github.com/pnetherwood/vim-term-focus) for more details of supported terminals.